RodolfoPelinson/Antidepressants_sp/markdowns/spatial_analyses.md

 These are the spatial patterns found for antidepressant concentration.
 It seems that the ones with high concentration are concentrated in the center of the distribution.

 ## Analysis for the total concentration of antidepressants

-First lets find the best model to predict the total concentration of antidepressants
+First let’s find the best model to predict the total concentration of antidepressants.

 ``` r
 #pred_mod_sel <- select(predictors, area, casas_sem_saneamento, renda, habitantes)